hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 	**Note**: The `.buldier` and `.ring.gz` files **must** be present in the Swift nodes.

+	You can also copy the the ring files and the builder files to all the swift nodes using the following commands:

+		# ringos copy-ring -s /root/ring-building/\*.ring.gz -n all

+		# ringos copy-ring -s /root/ring-building/object-1.builder -n all

 13. Set the weight of the disks using the following command: